-PROCEDURE: ESTABLISH CAMPUS ISOLATION AREAS FOR ADULTS
+PROCEDURE: ESTABLISH CAMPUS ISOLATION AREAS

-- 1. Establish separate isolation areas for students and adults who show symptoms while at school. - 2.
+- 1. Establish isolation areas for students who show symptoms while at school. - a.
+Establish separate isolation areas for adults who show symptoms while at school and cannot immediate leave. - 2.
 Ensure isolation room is supervised at all times, always stocked with masks and hand sanitizer, and thoroughly cleaned each day. - 3.
 Provide separate restrooms for students and visitors and monitor to ensure low occupancy.